sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/cartocss.png' | prepend: site.baseurl }}" alt="CartoCSS" /></p>

-CartoCSS is the syntax language that CartoDB uses to allow users greater control over how their data is visualized.
-When you customize CartoCSS, you're able to control things like marker size, marker color, line stroke, and text display at a more granular level than the Wizards permit.
+CartoCSS is the syntax language that allow users greater control over how their data appear on their maps.
+When you customize CartoCSS, you're able to control style settings like marker size, marker color, line stroke, and text display at a more granular level than the Wizards permit.
 If you have used Cascading Style Sheets for styling webpages, then CartoCSS will be familiar, but there are key differences to note.

 CartoDB uses a flavor of CartoCSS developed by [Mapbox](https://www.mapbox.com/).
 Follow the links to check out some of their excellent documentation: